github/vscode-codeql/docs/test-plan.md

 1. Make changes via config file (ensure JSON schema is helping out)
 1. Close and re-open VS Code (ensure lists are there)
 1. Collapse/expand tree nodes
-1. Right click on a list and select "Add repositories with GitHub Code Search".
-Enter the query "org:dotnet project".
-This should show some rate limiting notifications but should eventually populate a list.
+1. Create a new list, right click and select "Add repositories with GitHub Code Search".
+Enter the language 'python' and the query "UserMixin".
+This should show a rate limiting notification after a while but eventually populate the list with roughly 770 items.

 Error cases that trigger an error notification: